jxsl13/backupfs/README.md

 ## TODO

-- Explicit backup method contrary to the implicit backing up.
 - When Go 1.18 is run all of the fuzzing tests on Windows
 - Add symlink fuzz tests on os filesystem that deletes the symlink after each test.